Dr Julie Walsh (she/her)

 Research interests

-Julie’s previous research has included working with migrant and settled communities to understand transnational family making practices, relationality, culturally located perceptions of ‘the family’ and, in turn, if these perceptions impact on connectivity between diverse communities.
+Julie’s research interests include family, migration, personal life, young people, childhood and the influence of prevalent narratives on everyday life.
+Her research has included working with migrant and settled communities to understand transnational family making and care practices, relationality, and culturally located perceptions of ‘the family’.
+She also focuses on how these perceptions impact on relationships within and between diverse families and their interactions with state and voluntary sector support services, particularly in northern UK post-industrial communities.

-Julie currently holds an ESRC New Investigator grant, the title of which is “Everyday Bordering' in the UK: The impact on social care practitioners and the migrant families with whom they work”.
+Julie’s work is consistently collaborative, participatory and co-produced and prioritises impact and knowledge exchange.
+She was most recently the PI for the ESRC funded New Investigator project (2020-23), “Everyday Bordering' in the UK: The impact on social care practitioners and the migrant families with whom they work”

 Research areas: